We are an open company building the sustainable financial ecosystem of the future

 1966

-The process of growth and development continued.
-In 1966, the son of Ernesto, Maurizio, joined the bank.
-Twenty-four years, graduated in Economics and Trade and experienced in the family farms, Maurizio started his career as a cashier, then moved on to trusts and other functions and ended his practice period as Head of accounting and organization.
-He became General Manager and Managing Director of the bank, alongside his uncle Giorgio who became Chairman when his father died in 1974.
+The process of growth and development continues.
+In 1966, Ernesto’s son, Maurizio, joins the bank.
+Twenty-four years old, a graduate in Economics and Trade and experienced in the family firms, Maurizio started his career as a cashier, then moved on to trusts and other functions and ended his practice period as Head of accounting and organization.
+He becomes General Manager and Managing Director of the bank, alongside his uncle Giorgio who becomes Chairman when his father dies in 1974.

 1950-59

-Business growth and territorial expansion made it necessary to move from manual jobs to automated procedures.
-Under the guidance of Giorgio Sella: a telecommunications enthusiast with a pioneering spirit, the introduction of the first information technologies took place.
-The "mechanographic centre¿ was built at the Headquarters of via Seminari, in Biella, where the bank had moved, from via Umberto, in 1898.
-The centre, further developed in an ¿electronic centre¿ in the 1960s, at the time of construction of the new Headquarters of via Italia, following the adoption of the first computers.
+Business growth and territorial expansion makes it necessary to move from manual jobs to automated procedures.
+Under the guidance of Giorgio Sella, a telecommunications enthusiast with a pioneering spirit, the introduction of the first information technologies takes place.
+The "mechanographic centre” is built at the Headquarters in Via Seminari, Biella, where the bank had moved, from Via Umberto, in 1898.
+This centre is further developed into an electronic centre in the 1960s, at the time of construction of the new Headquarters in Via Italia, following the adoption of the first computers.

 1937

-Gaudenzio remained, at the helm of the bank, until he died in 1934.
-His sons Ernesto and Giorgio succeeded.
-The bank that Gaudenzio left to his family was sound and in good health, thanks to its sound and prudent management.
-Moreover, up to that point, the bank had decided not open branches, in addition to the head office.
-However, under the new Administration, it started to move away from the purely local dimension, according to a long-lasting policy of further development and expansion.
+Gaudenzio remains at the helm of the bank until his death in 1934.
+His sons Ernesto and Giorgio succeed him.
+The bank that Gaudenzio leaves to his family is sound and in good health, thanks to its sound and prudent management.
+Moreover, up to that point, the bank had decided not to open branches, in addition to the head office.
+However, under the new administration, it starts to move away from the purely local dimension, according to a long-lasting policy of further development and expansion.

-In 1937, the bank opened its first branch outside Biella in Ponzone, Val Sessera.
-In 1939, new bank branches opened in Cossato, followed by Vallemosso in 1941.
+In 1937, the bank opens its first branch outside Biella in Ponzone, Val Sessera.

 1939-45

-The second and third branches opened in Cossato and Vallemosso in 1939 and 1941 respectively.
+The second and third branches open in Cossato and Vallemosso in 1939 and 1941 respectively.
 The Second World War begins and the Bank continues to expand.
-After the war 5 branches in the Biella area were opened.

 1949

-After the war, five other branches opened in Biella, laying the foundations for future expansion.
-In 1949 the bank became a joint-stock company, of which Ernesto was President and Giorgio CEO.
+After the war, five further branches are opened in the Biella area, laying the foundations for future expansion.
+In 1949 the bank becomes a joint-stock company, of which Ernesto is President and Giorgio CEO.

 1817

-In the nineteenth century, the Sella family was among the leading figures of the first steps of industrialization in the textile field.
-In 1815, Pietro Sella following a trip to England where he went as an operant to understand how processing machines worked, bought from the inventor and entrepreneur William Cockerill, who had opened a textile machinery manufacturing workshop in Belgium, eight different specimens of spinning machines (for beating, peeling, removing and carding the wool, for spinning it in bulk and, finally, to garnish and trim clothes).
-For each imported specimen Pietro Sella reproduced two others, and in 1817, the King of Sardinia authorized him to start production.
-The machines soon began to make a decisive contribution to the growth of the family company¿s turnover.
-A few years later, his brother Giovanni Battista also introduced the same machines.
+In the nineteenth century, the Sella family are among the leading figures of the first steps of industrialization in the textile field.
+In 1815, Pietro Sella following a trip to England where he went as a worker to understand how processing machines worked, buys from the inventor and entrepreneur William Cockerill, who had opened a textile machinery manufacturing workshop in Belgium, eight different specimens of spinning machines (for beating, peeling, removing and carding the wool, for spinning it into bulk and, finally, to garnish and trim clothes).
+For each imported specimen Pietro Sella reproduces two others, and in 1817, the King of Sardinia authorizes him to start production.
+The machines soon begin to make a decisive contribution to the growth of the family company’s turnover.
+A few years later, his brother Giovanni Battista also introduces the same machines.

 1827

-Maurizio and Rosa had twenty-three children, four of whom carried on the business: Francesco, Gaudenzio, Giuseppe Venanzio and Quintino.
-Quintino Sella, born in 1827, became Minister of Finance of the newborn Kingdom of Italy for the first time in 1862, dedicating himself to the consolidation of the budget.
-He also contributed, among other things, to create the School of Applied Engineering of Turin (in 1859, the current Polytechnic), to found the Italian Alpine Club (1863), to reconstitute the Accademia Dei Lincei (in the 70s).
+Maurizio and Rosa had twenty-three children, four of whom carry on the business: Francesco, Gaudenzio, Giuseppe Venanzio and Quintino.
+Quintino Sella, born in 1827, becomes Minister of Finance of the newborn Kingdom of Italy for the first time in 1862, dedicating himself to the consolidation of the budget.
+He also contributes, among other things, to creating the School of Applied Engineering of Turin (in 1859, the current Polytechnic), to founding the Italian Alpine Club (1863), and to reconstituting the Accademia Dei Lincei (in the 70s).
 With the textile sector well underway, Quintino Sella inspired the banking institution established after his death.

 1835

-In 1835, following the process of mechanization of the wool spinning machines, Maurizio Sella and his wife Rosa Sella, in search of jumps with greater quantities of water needed to spin the wheel and transmit the mechanical energy necessary to the machines, transferred the activities on the Cervo stream in Biella.
-Thanks to these innovations in the 1870s, in the factory along the Cervo stream, the introduction of mechanical looms saw the light.
-Lanificio Maurizio Sella is now home to Sellalab and other activities of the Sella group dedicated to training, innovation and Open Banking, further than hosting Fondazione Sella: the Sella Foundation collecting, preserving and enhancing the memory of the family and the territory.
+In 1835, following the process of mechanization of the wool spinning machines, Maurizio Sella and his wife Rosa Sella, in search of waterways with greater quantities of water needed to spin the wheel and transmit the mechanical energy necessary to the machines, transfer the activities to the Cervo stream in Biella.
+Thanks to these innovations in the 1870s, in the factory along the Cervo stream, mechanical looms are introduced.
+Lanificio Maurizio Sella is now home to Sellalab and other activities of the Sella Group dedicated to training, innovation and Open Banking, further to hosting Fondazione Sella, the Sella Foundation collecting, preserving and enhancing the memory of the family and the territory.
 In the field of textiles in more recent years, the Sella family also helped to establish two companies: Idroelettrica Italiana and Filatura di Tollegno.

 1886

-In 1886, the 26-year-old Gaudenzio Sella (1860-1934), third son of Giuseppe Venanzio, two years after graduating in civil engineering, together with six other brothers and cousins, establishes the credit institution that is the basis of the current Sella group.
-On 23 August 1886, the constitution of the limited partnership Gaudenzio Sella & C. was registered with the notary Ramella of Biella to "exercise - as stated the deed of incorporation - banking trade such as discounts, advances, current accounts, buy, sell, etc.".
-The social capital of the bank is 550,000 Liras and will remain so until 1937 when the bank became a limited partnership.
-Among the founders, the Maurizio Sella wool mill underwrote a significant portion of the share capital.
+In 1886, the 26-year-old Gaudenzio Sella (1860-1934), third son of Giuseppe Venanzio, two years after graduating in civil engineering, together with six other brothers and cousins, establishes the credit institution that is the basis of the current Sella Group.
+On 23 August 1886, the constitution of the limited partnership Gaudenzio Sella & C. is registered with the notary Ramella of Biella to "exercise - as stated the deed of incorporation - banking trade such as discounts, advances, current accounts, buy, sell, etc.".
+The social capital of the bank is 550,000 Liras and will remain so until 1937 when the bank becomes a limited partnership.
+Among the founders, the Maurizio Sella wool mill underwrites a significant portion of the share capital.

 Other centralised activities carried out in the interest of the Group are the trading of financial instruments, access to financial markets and local transfer agent services.